irishgordo/harvester-wiki/Moving-Drone-CI-to-Github-Action.md

 1. Run `make ci` to generate amd64 and arm64 binaries in our Github runner which is linux/amd64.
 2. Build image with previous binary based on `platforms: linux/amd64,linux/arm64`.

 So, we should remove `ARCH` in our scripts/x files, then make sure we generate linux/amd64,linux/arm64 binaries when running `make ci`.
 After that, let Dockerfile pick correct binary to build image.

+There are few things need to notice:

+- Some repos might have command that copy binaries to artifacts folders, but it's not used in the end.
+Remember to remove this.
+- No need to use `VERSION` with build-args in normal case.
+Remember to remove this if you don't need that.

 ## Examples